usc-isi-i2/mowgli-in-the-jungle/README.md

 ### What is a question and what is an answer?

-Even though we make efforts to unify the formats across datasets, make sure you understand what each field means in the context of the dataset you are working on.
-The main variation between datasets is found in the kind of information given in the question.
-Here is a specification of what is given within the question list of each of our 4 supported datasets:
+Even though we make efforts to unify the formats across datasets, please make sure you understand what each field means in the context of the dataset you are working on.
+The main variation between the datasets is found in the kind of information given in the question.
+Here is a specification of what is given within the question of each of our 4 supported datasets (the elements 0, 1, and 2 are the elements of the `question` list):

 |   question  |            element 0            |       element 1      |     element 2     |
 |:-----------:|:-------------------------------:|:--------------------:|:-----------------:|